Bendy roads along precipitous mountains

 If you want to experience a fjord cruise, you should include the ferry route between Geiranger and Hellesylt, as part of a round trip of the World Heritage area, or as part of the stretch from Geiranger to Trollstigen.

-THE ROAD IS CLOSED.
-Parts of the Norwegian Scenic Route Geiranger - Trollstigen are closed during the winter season.
-The stretch from Langvatnet-Geiranger is usually closed in November and reopens in May.
+THE ROAD LANGVATNET - GEIRANGER IS OPEN.
+Parts of the route are closed during the winter season.
+The stretch Langvatnet-Geiranger is usually closed in November and reopens in May.
 Trollstigen is usually closed in October and reopens in May.
+Spring is capricious in the mountains.
+In bad weather, the road can be closed at short notice.
+For the first few weeks after opening, the road may be closed at night.

 There are restrictions on the length of buses on this section and the maximum length is 13.1 metres.
 In the menu below you will find useful links that we hope will be helpful.
 For more tourist information, please contact local and regional tourist agents.